 CBG, the non-intoxicating cannabis compound whose full name is cannabigerol, has been garnering attention for its promising effects for a variety of wellness potential.

-Back at Oregon CBD, I inspect a fragrant nug of the “White Series,” the company’s initial strain offering into the soon-to-be-blossoming CBG market.
+I inspect a fragrant nug of the “White Series,” the company’s initial strain offering into the soon-to-be-blossoming CBG market.
 Out of the four phenotypes of the series, we pass back and forth #103.
 The flower is coated thick with crystals, speckled with vibrant orange hairs and its terpene profile oozes sweet skunk.
 It’s hard for me to fathom how something frosted so heavily in trichomes is THC free.

 My first hit produces smooth smoke that coats my mouth with sweetness.
 I’m not drooling high, but I feel an immediate calmness sweep my mind.
 It slowly gives me a boost of energy, like a cup of coffee without the anxiety.